 Small Bowel Resection

-- Bleeding, infection, or ulcers in the small intestines
+- Bleeding, infection, ulcers, or holes in the small intestines

 - Precancerous polyps